 - Create an ideal candidate profile based on your firm’s strategy.
 Begin this process well in advance of your expected need.
 Consider both short and long-term business goals.
 What experiences, traits, competencies, and skills will this person need for success?

 - Think ahead.
-Don’t just plan how to replace the incumbent, plan 1-3 moves ahead.
+Don’t just plan how to replace the incumbent, plan one or two moves ahead.
 Succession planning is an ongoing process, not a one-time event.
 Dig deep and learn who the potential candidates are in the mid-level and junior positions within your firm.

 - Develop the skills needed for future roles with on-the-job training, coaching, mentoring, and education.
 Your executive team should make recommendations on how to prepare their successors, spend time mentoring these employees, and advise them on the unique challenges they may face down the road.
 Leaders should include their successors in routine projects to help them understand their decision-making process.